 If we can begin to agree that disk should be the primary backup target, then we can concede tape is not going away.
 Tape is great for a lot of things.
 It's mobile, for the most part can be read back over time and isn't subject to the types of damage disk is susceptible to.
 One argument heard on the road was that even if you do implement disk-based backup, you still need to pay for tape in a disk-to-disk-to-tape environment.
 Fair enough.

 But because tape is mobile, it can be transported anywhere.
-And as the Bank of America and Time Warner found out -- anywhere also means in the hands
+And as the Bank of America and Time Warner found out -- anywhere also means in the hands of the malicious.

 Not surprisingly, many of the questions Curtis received from the storage managers in the audience were about encryption, archiving and security.